 In May 2018, Hawaii announced a ban of sunscreens that contain chemicals believed to contribute to coral bleaching when they wash off into the sea.
-The Republic of Palau announced the same ban six months later and, in February of this year, the city of Key West followed suit.
-“Most brands on sale contains two filters that damage and cause the beaching of coral: oxybenzone and octinoxate.
+The Republic of Palau announced the same ban six months later and, in February 2019, the city of Key West followed suit.
+“Most brands on sale contain two filters that damage and cause the beaching of coral: oxybenzone and octinoxate.
 These ingredients are cheap and effective, but they have an impact on the marine ecosystem,” explains Mathilde Thomas, founder of Caudalie.

 The problem is that these nasties can be found in over 3,500 brands of sunscreen – but the good news?
 There are more and more brands choosing to shun them in favor of ocean-friendly formulas.
 “For my new suncare range, I didn’t want to compromise between protecting the skin and protecting nature,” says Thomas.
 “Caudalie selected four filters, compared to the nine that brands usually use in suncare products.
 These filters, combined together to work in synergy, are formulated at a lower dosage than the market average and provide maximum SPF protection.”